threedworld-mit/tdw/Documentation/lessons/composite_objects/create_from_urdf.md

 There are advantages and disadvantages to each of these but generally if you're creating a robot asset bundle, you should *always* use [RobotCreator](../robots/custom_robots.md) and if you're creating an articulated object from a .urdf file, you can use the CompositeObjectCreator.

+## Requirements

+- The `tdw` module
+- The Asset Bundle Creator Unity project.
+[Read this for a list of requirements.](https://github.com/alters-mit/asset_bundle_creator)

 ## The `CompositeObjectCreator`

 [`CompositeObjectCreator`](../../python/asset_bundle_creator/composite_object_creator.md) can be used to create asset bundles *from a .urdf file.* If you want to create an asset bundle from a .fbx file or a prefab, *do not* use `CompositeObjectCreator`; use `ModelCreator` instead, [as described here](create_from_prefab.md).